Need to talk? Call 1800 882 436.

 What is the difference between an overactive and an underactive thyroid?

-During pregnancy, some women may experience thyroid dysfunction where their thyroid becomes:
+During pregnancy, some people may experience thyroid dysfunction when their thyroid becomes either underactive or overactive.

-Thyroid dysfunction affects 2 to 3 in every 100 pregnant women.
-Either an overactive or underactive thyroid dysfunction should be monitored and treated if necessary.
+Thyroid dysfunction affects 2 to 3 in every 100 pregnancies.
+If you have overactive or underactive thyroid dysfunction, your doctor will monitor you closely and recommend treatment specific to your situation.

 What are the signs and symptoms of thyroid dysfunction?